lottiegasp/languagepredictions/README.md

 	Note: For survey items 2-5, the level "No" corresponds to the survey response "Not yet", and the level "Yes" corresponds to the survey response "Says".

 4. Open the R file "gasparini_newpredictions.R" in RStudio and follow the instructions therein.
+(Note that the SuperLearner object for generating predicting using the predictor set with 'today' will become available in Jan 2025)

 5. Refer to the RMarkdown PDF "elvslsac_prediction_results" to see the different prediction cut-offs to suit your goals (e.g. balance sensitivity and specificity, maximise sensitivity etc.)